mildlysharpcoders/vice-cracker/README.md

 - Rewards and Pages for meeting your goals!
 - Push Notifications to your phone
+- Update user account information for change of address, email, and phone number.

 :exclamation: You have reached the end.
 Thank you from Team Mildy Sharp Coders. :tada: